stfbk/stfbk.github.io/_complementary/ASIACCS2020.md

 We present the Cloudify blueprint we developed for an architecture that we later deployed for the eGovernment scenario.
 The source code of the Cloudify Blueprint is available [**here**](assets/ASIACCS2020/blueprint.yaml).

 Each white rectangle is a node and it represents a cloud service (e.g., security groups, cloud functions).
 Links are relationships between nodes and are used to control the deployment flow.
-For instance, a "depends_on" relationship from a subnet to a network means that the network has to be deployed first.
 The blueprint contains three main clusters (blue borders).
 The cluster on top models the relational database service (i.e., MS, a Relational Database Service in AWS) while the cluster in the middle models the cloud function (i.e., RM, a Lambda function in AWS).
 The last cluster on the bottom-right corner models the storage service (i.e., DS, a S3 service in AWS).
 The proxy runs in the users' computers.
 Therefore, the proxy is not part of the blueprint.

 ![Cloudify Blueprint](assets/ASIACCS2020/blueprint.png)